 Easy To Participate

-• Inexpensive – One of the benefits of getting into disc golf is that there really is no barrier to entry.
+- Inexpensive – One of the benefits of disc golf is that there really is no barrier to entry.
 Other sports can cost a lot for equipment or having to pay to play.
 People starting playing disc golf can pick up some discs for just a few bucks.
 They might even have a buddy who plays and has some extra discs.
 (Most disc golfers have extra!)
-A disc is all one needs to get started!
+A single disc is all one needs to get started!
 Disc golf courses are usually free to play and accessories are not required.

-• Almost Anyone Can Play – The range of ages of people who play disc golf is rather wide.
+- Almost Anyone Can Play – The range of ages of people who play disc golf is rather wide.
 Many people have taken their four- or five-year-olds to a small course for a little family disc golf activity.
 And at the other extreme, people are playing competitively into their eighties.
 If you have good health, there is no reason you couldn’t keep playing into triple-digit years.
 That wide age range means that families can play together, including multi-generations!

 Social Benefits